DouglasTitze/DouglasTitze.github.io/_posts/2023-04-09-Apply-Discount-Prices.md

             # Check for constraint 1
             if num[0] == "$":               # O(1)
                 # Lots of edge cases can be solved simply by placing the following
-                # in a try and accept block, if any error is met then continue
+                # in a try-and-accept block, if any error is met, then continue
                 try:
                     # Check for constraint 2
-                    # If the number has more than 10 digits, then continue
+                    # If the number has more than ten digits, then continue
                     # We must convert it into an integer and then a string because of how
                     # very large numbers are represented
                     # Ex.
 1e9 = 1,000,000,000